List of Lockheed P-3 Orion variants: P-3F

 Six P-3F Orions delivered to the former Imperial Iranian Air Force in the late 1970s.

 The airframe of the P-3F was based on the P-3C, which was the then-current production variant of the P-3 for the USN.
 Unlike production model P-3Cs and CP-140/140As, the P-3F lacked the small fin-top UHF antenna.
 The P-3F did not have the ASW suite or mission computer of the P-3C and most of the displays and processors were adapted from the older P-3A and P-3B (although the P-3F had the APS-115 radar of the P-3C).
 The P-3Fs came from the factory with the then-standard gray and white U.S Navy paint scheme, but while crews were undergoing training in the US, the aircraft were repainted in a unique three-tone blue paint scheme.

 Three aircraft are still operational with the Islamic Republic of Iran Air Force (IRIAF).

 P-3G

-Original designation of the proposed Lockheed P-7A.
+Original designation of what became the Lockheed P-7.